 Overpressure

-It is the pressure increase above the set pressure of a PRV, expressed in pressure units or as a percentage.
+It is the pressure increase above a PRV’s set pressure, expressed in pressure units or as a percentage.

 Backpressure